2008–09 Hertha BSC season

-The 2008–09 season of Hertha BSC began on 17 July 2008 with a UEFA Cup first round qualifying march against Nistru Otaci from Moldova and ended on 23 May 2009, the last matchday of the Bundesliga, with a match against Karlsruher SC.
-Hertha were eliminated in the second round of the DFB Pokal, and the group phase the UEFA Cup.
+The 2008–09 season of Hertha BSC began on 17 July 2008 with a UEFA Cup first qualifying round match against Nistru Otaci of Moldova and ended on 23 May 2009, the final matchday of the Bundesliga, with a match against Karlsruher SC.
+Hertha were eliminated in the second round of the DFB-Pokal and in the group stage of the UEFA Cup.
 They finished fourth in the Bundesliga, qualifying for the UEFA Europa League.